Eclipses, Cosmic Clockwork of the Ancients

 Lunar Synodic Period

-The linear alignment of the sun, earth and moon—when the three objects conjoin in the same order to form three nodes on a straight (two-dimensional) line—is the lunar synodic period.
+The linear alignment of the sun, earth and moon—when the three objects conjoin in the same order to form three nodes on a straight, two-dimensional line—is the lunar synodic period.
 The lunar illumination phases seen from the earth are called moons (hence months).
-Eclipses occur during this alignment due to crossing cast shadows.
-Lunar synodic period is a fundamental harmonic of eclipses, and the synodic period is the shortest possible interval between successive lunar or solar eclipses.
+Eclipses occur during these alignments due to shadow crossings.
+Lunar synodic period is one fundamental harmonic of eclipses, and the synodic period is the shortest possible interval between successive lunar or solar eclipses.
 The synodic and nodal periods intercalate as eclipse cycles.

 The orbits of the moon and of the earth are independent motions.
-The moon orbits the earth in the same direction as the earth orbits the sun, so the earth bound observer sees one less illumination cycle (full moon) than lunar orbit per orbit of the sun (lo - 1 = mo).
-Simply stated, there is one less lunar synodic per solar orbit because the moon also circles the sun once (x - 1 = y).
+The moon orbits the earth in the same direction as the earth orbits the sun, so the earth bound observer sees one less illumination cycle (full moon) than lunar orbits per orbit of the sun (lo - 1 = mo).
+Simply stated, there is one less lunar synodic period per solar orbit because the moon has also circled the sun once (x - 1 = y).

-After each lunar orbit, the sidereal angular position of the sun has changed due to solar orbit, so the lunar phase period is longer than lunar orbit, just as the day is longer than rotation and solar orbit is longer than the year.
+After each lunar orbit, the sidereal angular position of the sun has changed due to the motion of solar orbit.
+The lunar phase period is longer than lunar orbit, just as the day is longer than rotation and solar orbit is longer than the year.
 One moon is longer than one lunar orbit by the inverse of lunar orbits per solar orbit (ml + ol = 1.0).
 Table 6 presents synodic lunar period variables and ratios.

 Table 6.
 Synodic Lunar Period (moon)